Article

 Corporate Sustainability Reporting Directive (CSRD)

-The Corporate Sustainability Reporting Directive (CSRD) marks a significant advancement in the European Union's legislative measures, aiming to enhance and expand the scope of ESG reporting requirements for entities operating within the EU.
+The Corporate Sustainability Reporting Directive (CSRD) is a significant advancement in the European Union's legislative measures, expanding the scope of sustainability reporting requirements for entities operating within the EU.

-For those aware of and already working under the Non-Financial Reporting Directive (NFRD), CSRD is a revision and improvement of existing NFRD regulations.
-These “original '' regulations only require large companies to disclose their ESG performance and do not go into the depth and detail that new reporting directives mandate.
-The CSRD will extend the reach to include a broader set of large companies as well as listed SMEs and eventually non-EU companies and subsidiaries operating in the EU.
-The requirements will go into effect in a gradual timeline contingent on company classification:
+For those already working under the Non-Financial Reporting Directive (NFRD), CSRD is a revision and improvement of existing NFRD regulations.
+The CSRD extends its reach to include a broader set of large companies, listed SMEs, and, eventually, non-EU companies and their subsidiaries operating in the EU.
+The requirements have come into effect in a gradual timeline contingent on company classification, with some recent and future changes ahead:

 • January 1, 2026: Effective date for a law that will require most SMEs (10-250 employees) to commence their reporting (reporting year 2027)